UnlondonGR/MineFBot/README.md

 * Connects to a Minecraft server using specified credentials. <br>
 * Sends chat messages to the server. <br>
 * Receives and displays chat messages from other players on the server. <br>
-* Utilizes the prismarine-viewer library to provide a third-person view of the Minecraft world.
+* Utilizes the prismarine-viewer library to provide a third-person view of the Minecraft world (visit localhost:3007).

 **Setup: <br>**
 * Clone or download the repository to your local machine. <br>